Our Area - The Flora Stream Catchment

 • Supports 24 different ecosystems including tiny, unique forest wetlands

-• Is home to many other marvels such as the giant carnivorous snail Powelliphanta 'Lodestone', thought to occur only in the Flora, for which insufficient information is available to assess the risk
+• Is home to many other marvels such as the beetle Hakaharpalus maddisoni, for which insufficient information is available to assess the risk

 But, the sub-fossil remains preserved in the caves are testament to how much we have lost.
-Many of the remaining specialities persist in precariously small populations.
-For instance, without active management in the Flora, the emotively named shy foxglove (Ourisia modesta) will become extinct .
+Many of the remaining specialities persist in precariously small populations, for instance, the emotively named shy foxglove (Ourisia modesta).
 The main threats are:

 Currently we have no tools for effective management of some of these threats.
 FOF's work is focussed on what we can do, now, and understanding the threats for which we hope tools will be available in future (e.g. alpine zone).